merwaaan/megado/notes.md

 - Castlevania Bloodlines: in-game stage has sprite glitches; choosing the second character instantly glitches the whole screen.

-- Toy Story: executes the content of the stack.
+- Toy Story:
+  - graphics seem glitched
+  - frozen during intro

 - Blades of Vengeance:
     - copyright screen blitted twice with an offset (might be the Window plane that should not be enabled but is still drawn)
     - the menu screen does not respond.

-- Chameleon Kid: character does not walk but looks in the correct direction.

 - Ristar: goes to the next level when grabbing an enemy.

 - Contra: